userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       - audio-playback
 ```

+(If you followed the 'Cursor themes' part of this guide, then the resulting `apps` section also needs to include the `command-chain` section.)

 This interface enables an app to play sounds whilst under `strict` confinement.
-It isn't strictly necessary when testing a snap under `devmode` confinement - if you're having sound related issues in `devmode` then it is likely that there is another issue, such as a missing library.
-This is the case with our `kcalc-example` snap.
+It isn't necessary when testing a snap under `devmode` confinement, as `devmode` allows snaps to access any interface it needs, so if you're having sound-related issues in `devmode` it's likely that there is another issue such as a missing library.

 KCalc plays error sounds using KDE's *KNotification* Framework, which in turn relies upon the *libcanberra* audio system.
-Whilst our application has access to the main *libcanberra* library, it doesn't have access to the *libcanberra-pulse* plugin, so we need to bundle it with our `kcalc-example` snap.
+Our application has access to the main *libcanberra* library, as it's included in the Qt/KDE content snap.
+However, it doesn't have access to the *libcanberra-pulse* plugin that it needs to actually play the sound, so we need to bundle it with our `kcalc-example` snap.

-The easiest way to add a library to a snap is to add it to the `stage-packages` section of the main build part.
-Snapcraft will then fetch that library, as well as any other libraries or data that it depends on, at the start of the build.
+The easiest way to bundle a library with a snap is to name the library in the `stage-packages` section of a build part.
+Snapcraft will fetch that library, as well as any other libraries or data that it depends on, at the start of the build.

-In most cases this behaviour is really helpful, as it enables developers to specify just the main packages that they rely on in *snapcraft.yaml* and have Snapcraft fulfil the dependencies of those packages automatically.
-However, in our case it leads to unwanted duplication, as the dependencies of *libcanberra-pulse* are already bundled in the `kde-neon` extension platform snap.
-To avoid this, and keep the size of our snap as small as possible, we can use `override-pull` and `override-build` to make Snapcraft download and extract just the additional package.
+However, in our case it leads to unwanted duplication, as the dependencies of *libcanberra-pulse* are already bundled in the Qt/KDE content snap.
+To keep the size of our snap as small as possible, we can use `override-pull` and `override-build` to tell Snapcraft to download and extract just the additional package by interacting directly with the low-level packaging tools that Snapcraft relies upon.

 We're going to do this by adding a new part to *snapcraft.yaml* named `sound-support` as follows: